Meet Our Physicians

 During her residency, Dr. Angela married Brad Christman from Lehighton.
 They have two daughters, Hannah and Abigail, and reside in Mahoning Valley.
 Dr. Angela also has two older stepdaughters, Brandie and Nicole, and five grandchildren.
 With her free time, she enjoys spending time with family, traveling, volunteering for her children’s school activities, gardening, and fishing.

-Dr. Tanner practices full-scope optometry, and especially enjoys the treatment and management of dry eye, diabetic eye exams, low vision, glaucoma, contact lenses, and pre- and post-operative management of cataracts.
+Dr. Tariq practices full-scope optometry, and especially enjoys the treatment and management of dry eye, diabetic eye exams, low vision, glaucoma, contact lenses, and pre- and post-operative management of cataracts.
 One of her main goals is to serve her local community by providing optimal eye care and comprehensive exams.
-During her spare time, Dr. Tanner enjoys outings with her family members, including her daughter and fiancé.
+During her spare time, Dr. Tariq enjoys outings with her family members, including her daughter and husband.